 Robot technology should be applied to various fields to support human activities.
 For example, home appliances would be robotized more and more to help our daily life intelligently and effectively.
 We have a proposal on smart dishwashers: our proposed system can support users' dishwasher loading [1][2][3].
 This system can recognize dishes from a picture of a dining table after a meal.
-Then the system calculates the optimal placement of the recognized dishes in the dishwasher and presents the result to users as 3D graphics (Fig. 24).
+Then the system calculates the optimal placement of the recognized dishes in the dishwasher and presents the result to users as 3D graphics (Fig. 23).

 We are also developing a support system for human origami folding [4].
-It is composed of an origami simulator for design and display of origami folding processes (Fig. 25) and a cutting plotter for adding crease pattern automatically.
+It is composed of an origami simulator for design and display of origami folding processes (Fig. 24) and a cutting plotter for adding crease pattern automatically.
 The system can be used in childhood education and elderly care.

-- [1] Y. Kurata and Y. Maeda: Toward a Smart Dishwasher: A Support System for Optimizing Dishwasher Loading, IPSJ SIG Technical Report, Vol. 2016-CDS-16, No. 9, 2016 (in Japanese). - [2] K. Imai and Y. Maeda: A User Support System That Optimizes Dishwasher Loading, Proc. of 2017 IEEE 6th Global Conf. on Consumer Electronics (GCCE 2017), pp. 523-524, 2017. - [3] Y. Ogawa and Y. Maeda: Support of Dishwasher Loading by Counting the Number of Dishes with Image Processing, Proc. of JSME Conf. on Robotics and Mechatronics 2018 (ROBOMECH 2018), 2A2-J17, 2018 (in Japanese). - [4] Y. Nakajima and Y. Maeda: An Origami Support System by Automated Crease Addition and Folding Process Display, Prof. of 38th RSJ Annual Conf., RSJ2020AC3J1-03, 2020 (in Japanese).
+- [1] Y. Kurata and Y. Maeda: Toward a Smart Dishwasher: A Support System for Optimizing Dishwasher Loading, IPSJ SIG Technical Report, Vol. 2016-CDS-16, No. 9, 2016 (in Japanese). - [2] K. Imai and Y. Maeda: A User Support System That Optimizes Dishwasher Loading, Proc. of 2017 IEEE 6th Global Conf. on Consumer Electronics (GCCE 2017), pp. 523-524, 2017. - [3] Y. Ogawa and Y. Maeda: Support of Dishwasher Loading by Counting the Number of Dishes with Image Processing, Proc. of JSME Conf. on Robotics and Mechatronics 2018 (ROBOMECH 2018), 2A2-J17, 2018 (in Japanese). - [4] N. Suzuki, Y. Nakajima and Y. Maeda: An Origami Assist System by Simulating Origami with Papers of Nonzero Thickness and Presenting Folding Processes using Augmented Reality, Proc. of JSME Conf. on Robotics and Mechatronics (ROBOMECH 2021), 2A1-M06, 2021 (in Japanese).

-Fig. 24 Optimized Dish Loading
+Fig. 23 Optimized Dish Loading

-Fig. 25 Origami Simulator
+Fig. 24 Origami Simulator